-A swim lane flowchart is built as a metaphorical pool, where every step stays in it’s “lane.”
+A swim lane flowchart is built as a metaphorical pool, where every step stays in its “lane.”
 These lanes add another layer of organization.
 For instance, you could have steps in a process, and each “lane” is dedicated to a particular employee or team.

 The following example uses a swim lane diagram to depict the process of creating a pizza, while adding another layer of organization by attributing an area of the kitchen to each “lane.”

-Business Process Modelling Notation (BPMN)
+Business Process Modeling Notation (BPMN)

-A BPMN is a detailed version of a flow chart or swim lane chart that follows a very specific set of rules put in place by the Object Management Group (OMG).
-It’s currently the standard for business modeling.
+A BPMN is a detailed version of a flow chart or swim lane chart that follows a very specific set of rules put in place by the Object Management Group (OMG), which is currently the standard for business modeling.
 The following depicts a white-label example of how a company might handle the sale of product from order, to manufacturing, to shipment:

 Suppliers Inputs Processes Outputs Customers (SIPOC)

 A SIPOC specifically focuses on the inputs and outputs of a business process.
-When complete, it looks like a hybrid between a flowchart template and a swim lane diagram, only the lanes are always used to organize the process by supplier, input, process, output and customer.
+When complete, it looks like a hybrid between a flowchart template and a swim lane diagram, only the lanes are always used to organize the process by supplier, input, process, output, and customer.